Developer playbooks

 5. Validate an integration before live traffic

-Hilt now has a narrow sandbox v1 for contract testing.
+Hilt has a sandbox for pre-live API testing.
 It simulates Hilt lifecycle objects and signed webhooks, but it does not pretend to be a separate Solana settlement rail.Use the sandbox for

 - webhook consumer testing